Luming-L/ProjectNew/Results/Re/RegioneR.md

 plot(pt)
 dev.off()
 ```
 614 out of 2000 CpG islands overlap at least one promoter while a mean of only 79.087 islands overlapped a promoter in the randomized region sets.
-These results can be summarised in a single plot by plotting the `perTestResults`.

 We can see a visual representation of the results of the test.
 In grey the number of overlaps of the randomized regions with B, clustering around the black bar that represents the mean and in green the number of overlaps of the original region set A, which is much larger than expected.
 The red line denotes the significance limit.